 I have plenty of great image creation and editing tools on my site.
-These can help you create some killer art.
+Tap or click here for five alternatives to pricey Photoshop.
+Some come loaded with templates and ideas to get you started.
 You can also edit photos you already have with cool effects.

 Once your book is ready to go, it’s time to make it an eBook.
 You can convert it directly from the word processing document or get fancy with a layout program like Scribus.